Burd & Keyz: Keyz of Life

 On December 13, 2011, Burd released a tribute album to Keyz titled Keyz of Life, and offered it as a free download.

 The lead single, "LoveSpeak", which featured R&B/Soul Toronto native Shi Wisdom and rapper KJ, was released on June 6, 2011.
 The video was shot at Wisdom's Barber Shop & Beauty Salon in Toronto's Eglinton West neighbourhood.
 The video was directed by David F. Mewa.

 The second single, "Real Nigga Tears (R.N.T.)", featured Rich Kidd from Toronto and DJ Grouch and was released on August 16, 2011.
 The video, directed by Sean Getti and featuring Burd himself, was released the next month on September 6, 2011.

 The third single, "Faithful", featured Toronto artists Luu Breeze, A-Game, and Jahron B, with co-production from fellow Toronto native T-Minus and was released on October 26, 2011.
 The video, directed by Reza Dahya, was released on March 12, 2012.

 The album received positive reviews and lead to an article about Burd & Keyz on the front page of the National Post arts section among other reviews.
 On April 29, 2012, Keyz of Life was officially released in the United Kingdom.

+Burd's Eye View

+On September 11 2026, Burd released Burd's Eye View.